Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 </details>

-External Ip of kube-dns is not avaiable case of type of kube-dns is ClusterIP if we change the type of kube-dns to be LoadBalancer the external-ip will be avaiable
+External Ip of kube-dns is not avaiable in case of type of kube-dns service is ClusterIP, if we change the type of kube-dns service to be LoadBalancer, the external-ip will be avaiable

     kubectl edit svc kube-dns -n kube-system --context=${context1}
 <details>